 If your child has chest pain that doesn't go away, call your doctor or go to a hospital emergency room.
-Although chest pain is rarely a sign of something serious in kids, sometimes it can be an emergency that needs immediate medical attention.
+Chest pain is rarely a sign of something serious in kids, but sometimes it can be an emergency that needs immediate medical attention.

-Costochondritis usually goes away on its own without any treatment.
-This generally happens within a few days or weeks.
+Costochondritis usually goes away on its own without any treatment within a few days or weeks.
 If you're concerned about pain that's not going away, talk to your doctor.

-In the meantime, the doctor will probably recommend giving your child over-the-counter pain medications like ibuprofen or naproxen to help ease symptoms.
-Applying a warm compress or a heating pad (on low) to the sore area also may give some relief.
+In the meantime, the doctor will probably recommend giving your child over-the-counter pain medicines like ibuprofen or naproxen to help ease symptoms.
+Applying a warm compress or a heating pad (set on low) to the sore area also may give some relief.

-Until your child feels better, make sure he or she gets plenty of rest and avoids activities that worsen the pain.
+Until your child feels better, make sure he or she gets plenty of rest and avoids any activities that make the pain worse.

-Since it's not always clear what causes costochondritis, it's not possible to prevent it entirely.
-But you can take some steps to help your kids avoid it.
+Since it's not always clear what causes costochondritis, it's not possible to prevent it.
+But you can help your kids avoid it.

 |Backpack Safety America (BSA) This website is dedicated to teaching parents, teachers, kids, and others the importance of properly packing, lifting, and carrying backpacks.|